Synthesis of Phospholipids

 Phosphatidylethanolamines, PE

-The phosphatidylethanolamines are neutral zwitterions at physiological pH.
+The phosphatidylethanolamines (PE) are neutral zwitterions at physiological pH.
 They contain primarily palmitic or stearic acid on carbon 1 and a long chain unsaturated fatty acid (e.g. 18:2, 20:4 and 22:6) on carbon 2.
+Phosphatidylethanolamines are the second most abundant phospholipids in human cells representing between 15% and 25% of the total membrane phospholipid.
+Phosphatidylethanolamines are found primarily associated with the inner leaflet of the plasma membrane.

 Phosphatidylethanolamine Synthesis

 Synthesis of PE in humans is carried out by at least two distinct pathways and they account for the bulk of PE synthesis .
-These two pathways operate either in the ER or in the mitochondria.
+These two pathways operate either in the ER (referred to as the Kennedy pathway) or in the mitochondria.

-One of the two major PE synthesis pathways occurs in the ER and involves the phosphorylation of ethanolamine via the action of CHKA encoded enzyme described in the section above.
+The Kennedy pathway of PE synthesis involves the phosphorylation of ethanolamine via the action of CHKA encoded enzyme described in the section above.
 Humans express two additional kinases that phosphorylate ethanolamine and these, unlike the CHKA encoded enzyme, are specific for ethanolamine.
 These enzymes are identified as ethanolamine kinase 1 (encoded by the ETNK1 gene) and ethanolamine kinase 2 (encoded by the ETNK2 gene).
+The ETNK1 encoded enzyme is localized to the cytosol and, therefore, does not contribute to the Kennedy pathway of PE synthesis.

 Phosphatidylethanolamines can also be synthesized from CDP-ethanolamine and a DAG via the action of the CEPT1 (choline/ethanolamine phosphotransferase 1) encoded enzyme.